 We don’t see them as part of our community, but more of a nuisance and source of trouble.

-We associate them with bad omens and believes, hindering us from appreciating their awesomeness.
+Some even go ahead to associate them with bad omens and believes, hindering us from appreciating their awesomeness.

 I love wildlife and that’s why I will keep fighting for them